oconnor663/keybase_validator/design.md

 the properties for teams afterwards, since I understand those less well.
 (Max:
 Thoughts about that?)

-- naive loop
-- list of exact things to be verified
-- bootstrapping optimizations
-- updates (throwing away some caches, feature flags)
-- blockchain integration
-- team tree verification
-- parallelism optimizations
-- in-the-hot-path queries

 ## Local Storage

-The validator will store everything in a SQL database.
+The validator will store everything it caches in a SQL database.
 Development will use a SQLite file, and it's expected that most production deployments will too.
 However, the implementation will try to make it relatively easy to add MySQL/Postgres support later.

 Note that one of the implementation details we'll need to track carefully for